polubis/Js-Cookbook/README.md

 ### Structural types

 - `Object` - `typeof instance === "object"`
-Special **non-data** but **Structural** type for any constructed object instance also used as data structures: `new Object, new Array, new Map, new Set, new WeakMap, new WeakSet, new Date` and almost everything made with `new` keyword.
+Special **non-data** but **structural** type for any constructed object instance also used as data structures: `new Object, new Array, new Map, new Set, new WeakMap, new WeakSet, new Date` and almost everything made with `new` keyword.

 - `Function` - a **non-data** structure, though it also answers for `typeof` operator: `typeof instance === "function"`.
 This is merely a special shorthand for Functions, though every Function constructor is derived from Object constructor.